sveltejs/kit/documentation/docs/30-advanced/70-packaging.md

 }
 ```

 `>4.0` tells TypeScript to check the inner map if the used TypeScript version is greater than 4 (which should in practice always be true).
 The inner map tells TypeScript that the typings for `your-library/foo` are found within `./dist/foo.d.ts`, which essentially replicates the `exports` condition.
 You also have `*` as a wildcard at your disposal to make many type definitions at once available without repeating yourself.
+Note that if you opt into `typesVersions` you have to declare all type imports through it, including the root import (which is defined as `"index": [..]`).

 You can read more about that feature [here](https://www.typescriptlang.org/docs/handbook/declaration-files/publishing.html#version-selection-with-typesversions).